ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

  ![](../deployments/eventstreams/images/IES-IC-topics.png)

+!!!
+Note
+        In your local deployment the kafka topics are created automatically using the launch script.

-### Lab 7: Get a simple getting started event producer deployed on openshift with Event Stream
+### 7 - Hands on lab: Get a simple getting started event producer deployed on openshift with Event Stream

+!!!
+Note
+        For local deployment, [smoke test](#perform-the-smoke-tests-locally) scripts helps to show the event produced and consumed.

-To validate the event stream and an openshift app are communicating, we use a simple order producer app we have developed as part of the Reefer container solution.
+To validate the IBM Event Stream and the openshift app are communicating, we use a simple order producer app we have developed as part of the Reefer container solution.
 It is done with python and can be found in [this repository](https://github.com/jbcodeforce/order-producer-python).
 We use Openshift source to image workflow to deploy this app to Openshift.
 Follow the steps in the readme as part of the lab.

 ![](order-producer-python.png)

+There are other tools to use to quickly

-### Lab 8: Build and run the solution locally
+### 8 - Hands on lab: Build and run the solution locally

 !!! goals
     Build and run the solution so you can understand the Java-maven, Nodejs build process with docker stage build.